 - Signals processed by the hearing loss model with associated information;

 Entrants are also encouraged to provide their models.

 Round one: evaluation

-Entries to the processing challenge will be evaluated as follows:
+Entries to the enhancement challenge will be evaluated as follows:

-- Initially, entries will be ranked on the basis of objective speech intelligibility assessments (with a threshold speech quality requirement)
+- Initially, entries will be ranked on the basis of objective speech intelligibility assessments.

 - Subsequently, a subset of the entries will be ranked on the basis of real speech intelligibility scores from our listener panel.

 Entries to the Perception Challenge will be evaluated according to how well they predict real intelligibility scores from our panel of listeners.